Computer Science 423/523

 Therefore I judge them mostly on the basis of how much their presentation is improved with respect to the original version.

 Of course, if I did not find any problem initially, your revised version can coincide with the original one.
-Your portfolios are returned to you on/before the day of the final exam.
+In addition, your portfolio should also include all writing assignments that are given throughout the semester.
+Your portfolios will be returned to you on/before the day of the final exam.

-Evaluation of your portfolio together with your attendance record account for 5% of your final grade.
+Evaluation of your portfolio together with your attendance record (gathered on random days) account for 5% of your final grade.

 - Grading policy: